Kristine Anigwe

-Kristine Chioma Anigwe (born March 31, 1997) is an American professional basketball player.
-She also plays for Turkish team Çukurova Basketbol in the Women's Basketball Super League.
+Kristine Chioma Anigwe (born March 31, 1997) is an American professional basketball player for SERCO UNI Győr in the EuroLeague.

 Early life

 Kristine Anigwe was born in London to Nigerian parents.
-She and her siblings were raised in Phoenix, Arizona and attended Desert Vista High School.
+She and her siblings were raised in Phoenix, Arizona, and attended Desert Vista High School.
 At age 17, Anigwe became a U.S. citizen in June 2014.

 In her upperclassman years, Anigwe won two consecutive FIBA age group World Championships competing for the United States, first with the under-17s in 2014 and then with the under-19s in 2015.
 Anigwe scored in double figures in all 27 games for Desert Vista in her senior season, leading the state with 21.1 points and 13.3 rebounds per game and registering 17 double-doubles.

 College career

 Before her junior year of high school, Anigwe accepted an offer to play college basketball at the University of California, Berkeley, where she would major in sociology.